-(1) Government Debt Issuance Trends
+(1) Government Bond Issuance Trends

-As the Novel Coronavirus (COVID-19) expansion has exerted huge impacts on the world economy since 2020, foreign countries have come up with economic assistance, etc. Subsequently, they have been forced to raise more funds by changing government bond issuance plans and increasing government bond issuances substantially from the previous year.
-Since 2021, however, government bond issuances have been falling back to levels before the COVID-19 expansion thanks to economic policy normalization, etc. (Figs. 2-44 and 2-45).
+As the spread of the novel coronavirus (COVID-19) has exerted huge impacts on the world economy since 2020, foreign countries have come up with economic assistance, etc. Subsequently, they have been forced to raise more funds by changing government bond issuance plans and increasing government bond issuances substantially from the previous year.
+Since 2021, however, government bond issuances have been falling back to levels before the spread of COVID-19 thanks to economic policy normalization, etc. (Figs. 2-44 and 2-45).